calroc/Thun/docs/Correcet_Programming.rst

 ------------------------------------------------------------

 We can use data structures made solely out of Python ``frozenset`` and string objects to represent the forms of the Laws of Form notation.
-I’m going to use the terms “expression” and “form” interchangably in this document.
+I'm going to use the terms "expression" and "form" interchangably in this document.

 .. code:: ipython2